creek-service/ks-aggregate-api-demo/docs/_demo/04-aggregate-descriptor.md

 descriptor.
 It should look like the following, though the class name may vary.

 {% highlight java %}
-{% include_snippet all from ../api/src/main/java/io/github/creek/service/ks/aggregate/api/demo/api/KsAggregateApiDemoAggregateDescriptor.java %}
+{% include_snippet topic-resources from ../api/src/main/java/io/github/creek/service/ks/aggregate/api/demo/api/KsAggregateApiDemoAggregateDescriptor.java %}
     ...
 }
 {% endhighlight %}